Geoff Chappell - Software Analyst

 The NtManagePartition function and its alias ZwManagePartition are exported by name from NTDLL in version 10.0 and higher.
 In kernel mode, where ZwManagePartition is a stub and NtManagePartition is the implementation, neither is exported until the 1607 release of Windows 10 exports the stub.

 Neither NtManagePartition nor its alias is documented.
-As ZwManagePartition, it is declared in the ZWAPI.H file in the Windows Driver Kit (WDK) for Windows 10.
+As ZwManagePartition, it is declared in a header named ZWAPI.H which Microsoft published, possibly by mistake, in the Windows Driver Kit (WDK) for the original and 1511 editions of Windows 10.

 The following implementation notes are from inspection of the kernel from the original release of Windows 10.